 - Each unit provides a Scaffolded Instruction Guide that gives suggestions and links to activities based on assessment data that is broken into four categories including Grade Level and Extending Grade Level.
-For example, the materials in Rational Numbers, Scaffolded Instruction Guide provide teacher guidance for differentiated instruction for students who have demonstrated proficiency in grade-level content for standard 7.3b specifically with the activities Picture Vocabulary, Interactive Vocabulary, Interactive Notebook, and Fluency Builder, Representation of Rational Numbers. - Each unit in grade 7 culminates with an enrichment activity for students who have shown proficiency on grade-level skills.
-These include a project-based learning activity, a research project, and a creative project that synthesizes content and student learning.
-For example, the "Acceleration" tab in Grade 7, Angle Relationships has "Would You Rather" and "Choice Board" activities that align with the concepts of the unit.
-The Would You Rather activity states that it is "an enriching activity for students to use mathematical reasoning and creativity to justify an answer." - Throughout the unit activities, like the ones in the "Explore" section, there are multiple instructional supports that include teacher directions for extension when students have shown proficiency with grade-level concepts.
+For example, the materials in Real Numbers, Scaffolded Instruction Guide provide teacher guidance for differentiated instruction for students who have demonstrated proficiency in grade-level content for standard 8.2b specifically with the activities Picture Vocabulary, Interactive Notebook and Interactive Activity, Splatball. - Each unit in grade 8 culminates with an enrichment activity for students who show proficiency on grade-level skills.
+These activities include a project-based learning activity, a research project, and a creative project that synthesizes content and student learning.
+For example, the Acceleration tab in Grade 8, Functions has "Would You Rather" and "Choice Board" activities that align with the concepts of the unit.
+The Would You Rather activity states it is "an enriching activity for students to use mathematical reasoning and creativity to justify an answer." - Throughout the unit activities, like the ones in the Explore section, there are multiple instructional supports that include teacher directions for extension when students show proficiency with grade-level content.
 These teacher notes include differentiated extension questions and/or activities.
-For example, in Circles, Explore 1, notes include that "as an extension, challenge students to find other circles in the classroom or at home to measure."
+For example, Functions, Explore materials state "encourage students to create a scenario where the input and/or output contain negatives.
+With a partner, create each other's representations, and discuss whether negative values affect the definition of a function."